onecoldwhiteday/onecoldwhiteday/README.md

 <!--
 ![image](https://www.codewars.com/users/onecoldwhiteday/badges/large)
+**onecoldwhiteday/onecoldwhiteday** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...